coreinfrastructure/best-practices-badge/criteria.md

 =========================

 Here are some other potential criteria.
-As the criteria become more mature, we expect some criteria to move between the current criteria and these potential future criteria (in both directions).

 We currently plan to launch with a single badge level (once it is ready).
 There may eventually be multiple levels (bronze, silver, gold) or